eternagame/EternaBench/README.md

 ### I want to benchmark my novel algorithm against the algorithms contained here

 This code uses [Arnie](https://github.com/DasLab/arnie/) to wrap the algorithms tested in this work.

-If you have an algorithm for which you wish to demonstrate its superior performance on these datasets, we recommend checking in a PR to Arnie to wrap your algorithm.
-This will not only make your benchmarking easier, it will also make your algorithm immediately available for other Arnie-wielding RNA thermodynamics fans to use!
+If you have an algorithm that you want to demo on these datasets, we recommend checking in a PR to Arnie to wrap your algorithm.

+This will make benchmarking easier and will also make your algorithm immediately available for other Arnie-wielding RNA thermodynamics fans to use!

 Instructions for linking base-pair probability calculations to Arnie are [here](https://github.com/eternagame/EternaBench/blob/master/docs/linkToArnie.md).
 Briefly, the algorithm just needs to provide a symmetric matrix of probabilities p(i:j) as a numpy array.